truecharts/website/src/content/docs/guides/code-server.md

 title: CodeServer Addon
 ---

-You can add a codeserver-addon to our charts to modify files of the running chart inside your browser.
-You can choose between exposing a port our adding an ingress to it.
+You can add a CodeServer addon to our charts to modify files of the running chart inside your browser.
+You can choose between exposing a port or adding an ingress to it.

 ```yaml
 addons: